 Knowledge Translation component of AgriSafety Program Projects

-Knowledge translation and dissemination of findings for AgriSafety Program projects will be conducted in conjunction with the Canadian Centre for Health and Safety in Agriculture (CCHSA; Saskatoon, SK) as lead organization of the Knowledge Translation component of the AgriSafety Program, with assistance and input from the Canadian Agricultural Safety Association(CASA; Winnipeg, MB).
+Knowledge translation and dissemination of findings for AgriSafety Program projects will be conducted in conjunction with the Canadian Centre for Rural and Agricultural Health (CCRAH; Saskatoon, SK) as lead organization of the Knowledge Translation component of the AgriSafety Program, with assistance and input from the Canadian Agricultural Safety Association(CASA; Winnipeg, MB).

 The Objectives of the Knowledge Translation component are: to work in partnership with the AgriSafety Program project teams in order to develop knowledge translation materials and approaches throughout the course of the projects in order to fulfill the mandates of the AgriSafety Program; and to facilitate the AgriSafety Program through an annual meeting of all project team members.